Chapter OneThe House Used Otherwise

 “No.”

-Nannie moved past me and lifted the basin.
+Nannie crossed the room and lifted the basin.

 “Leave it,” I said.